 It’s time to share our camper reveal!
 This blog includes our camper renovation DIY tips, links to the products we used and an overview of all the design elements that made this little space a comfortable (and gorgeous) home away from home!

 Charles and I both grew up camping, so when we had a family of our own we knew that a trailer was a must.
 We didn’t want to spend a lot, and ended up picking up a 2005 Jayco Eagle 5th wheel trailer from Facebook Marketplace.
 Fast forward to three days into Covid restrictions and Charles, out of boredom (prompted by a mouse infestation), gutted the trailer.
 Alright, I thought, let’s do this!
-If you prefer a video tour, scroll down to the bottom for my saved Instagram Live tour!
+If you prefer a video tour, head here for my Instagram Live tour!

 Is Renovating a Camper a Lot of Work?

 Heck YES!
 It’s a labour of love and requires a bit of skill (which I don’t have for the record but thankfully Charles does).
 We kept the cabinets and most of the bathroom along with the countertops in all the areas, but gutted everything else including the sofa and dining set along with the TV.
 I realize a lot of people like camping with a TV, I’m just not one of them.

 - Demo.
 Rip out the components that you don’t want to keep.
 We took out the couch (it was infested by mice), dining banquette, decorative lights, carpet and the sliding glass door for the shower.
 I also removed the wallpaper border (first thing I did – it was so ugly): it peels off so easily!
 We left the linoleum floor in and just went over top of it with a new vinyl product.

 - Paint & Wallpaper.
 We painted the cabinets, ceiling and walls and installed wallpaper in a few places for interest.

 - New Flooring.
 We chose carpet in the bedrooms and vinyl ‘hardwood’ in the living areas.